-We record our purchases of treasury stock at cost as a separate component of stockholders' equity (deficit) in the consolidated financial statements.
-Upon retirement of treasury stock, we allocate the excess of the purchase price over par value to additional paid-in capital subject to certain limitations with any remaining purchase price allocated to retained earnings (accumulated deficit).
+We record our purchases of treasury stock at cost as a separate component of stockholders' equity in the consolidated financial statements.
+Upon retirement of treasury stock, we allocate the excess of the purchase price over par value to additional paid-in capital subject to certain limitations with any remaining purchase price allocated to retained earnings.
+The excise tax on share repurchases initiated on and after January 1, 2023 is included in the cost basis of treasury stock.